 Similarity Index and Plagiarism

-Two concepts frequently encountered in academic studies and research, “similarity index” and “plagiarism,” are often confused with each other.
-Although similarity reports are widely used as a tool to assess the originality of a study, they do not directly indicate plagiarism.
+Two concepts frequently encountered in academic studies and research, “similarity index” and “plagiarism,” are frequently used interchangeably and are thus confused.
+While similarity reports are widely used as a tool to evaluate the originality of a study, they do not directly indicate plagiarism.
 In this blog post, we will clarify the differences between similarity index and plagiarism, explain how similarity reports should be interpreted, and discuss the role of these two concepts in academic work.

 What Is a Similarity Report?

-A similarity report is a tool that indicates how much of a study’s content resembles other sources.
+A similarity report is a tool that indicates how much a study’s content resembles that reported in other sources.
 These reports reflect similarity percentages by comparing the work with online content and specific databases.
-Many assume that a low similarity index guarantees a work free from plagiarism, but this is a misconception.
+Accordingly, many people assume that a low similarity index guarantees that a work free from plagiarism.
+However, this is a misconception.

 What Is Plagiarism?